 - Make your child's return to school as smooth as possible.
 Going back to school after an organ transplant can be tough.
 Your child may have been away for a long time.
 It may be hard to reconnect with classmates.
 So be there for your child.
 Work with your transplant team.
 Talk to your child's teacher.
 Encourage your child to reach out to friends.
 Talking about the experience can help a lot.

 - Help your child meet other kids with transplants.
 Even though thousands of children in the U.S. get transplants every year, your child may feel alone and strange.
-So help your child meet some other kids in his or her position.
+So help your child meet some other kids in their position.
 For instance, look into special summer camps for kids who have had transplants.

 - Encourage your child to be physically active.
-The day your child tells you that he wants to try out for the basketball team, your first reaction might be an emphatic no. After all he's been through, you just can't stand the idea of him taking any risks.
-But unless his doctor has a problem with it, think again.
+The day your child tells you that they want to try out for the basketball team, your first reaction might be an emphatic no. After all they have been through, you just can't stand the idea of them taking any risks.
+But unless their doctor has a problem with it, think again.
 It's natural for you to worry.
 But kids with transplants aren't so fragile.
-The exercise will be good for him.
-And he can learn to be part of a team, make friends, and get a chance to excel.
+The exercise will be good for them.
+And they can learn to be part of a team, make friends, and get a chance to excel.

 - Help your child keep a healthy weight.
 Children may gain weight after a transplant, just like adults.
 Since being overweight can pose special risks to kids with transplants, don't ignore it.
 Talk to your healthcare team about getting on a new meal and exercise plan.

 - Gradually give older children more responsibility.
 As your kids get older, you have to give them more control over their health.
-Like it or not, your child will take charge of his or her medicine at some point.
+Like it or not, your child will take charge of their medicine at some point.
 Letting go of something so important can be scary for any parent.
 Try to head off problems by talking openly.
 Think about ways that you can gradually give over some control.
 Involve your child's health care team in the process.
-Showing your child that you trust him or her can encourage your child to behave responsibly.
+Showing your child that you trust them can encourage your child to behave responsibly.